5 Ways to Incorporate Animal Advocacy into Your Pet Business

 5. Host a #GivingTuesday fundraiser.

-Even if you’ve never launched an advocacy campaign or other philanthropic initiative, you can still make an impact.
+Even if you’ve never launched an animal advocacy campaign, you can still make an impact.
 By taking action with one or more of these strategies, you can move a few steps closer to a world where every animal is safe, nourished, and cared for.
-Let’s get started.[boc_spacing height=”10px”]
+Let’s get started.

-1. Revisit your current practices.
+1. Revisit your current pet business practices.

 1. Freedom from hunger and thirst.